-(1) The temperature of milk for raw milk products must not exceed 8°C at any point between its collection by a dairy processing business and the commencement of processing of that milk.

-- (2) Subclause (1) does not apply if: - (a) the processing of the milk commences within two hours of it being milked; or - (b) the dairy processing business uses a documented alternative to the method prescribed by subclause (1).

-(3) Raw milk products must not be made from milk that was milked more than 24 hours before processing of that milk commenced.

-(4) Subclause (3) does not apply if the dairy processing business uses a documented alternative to the method prescribed by that subclause.

-(5) Milk for raw milk products must be kept separate from milk used or intended to be used for dairy products that are not raw milk products.
+- (1) The temperature of milk for raw milk cheese must not exceed 8°C at any point between its collection by a dairy processing business and the commencement of processing of that milk. - (2) Subclause (1) does not apply if the dairy processing business uses a documented alternative to the method prescribed by that subclause. - (3) Raw milk cheese must not be made from milk that was milked more than 24 hours before processing of that milk commenced. - (4) Subclause (3) does not apply if the dairy processing business uses a documented alternative to the method prescribed by that subclause. - (5) Milk for raw milk cheese must be kept separate from milk used or intended to be used for dairy products that are not a raw milk cheese.